-Second, even if one denies this standard view and insists that branching is not (only) caused by decoherence, global branching is inconsistent with quantum mechanics and experiments either.
-According to the view of global branching, after Alice's measurement, Bob will branch into two identical copies, Bob+ (in Alice-'s world) and Bob- (in Alice+'s world), and if each of them measures the spin of particle b, he will obtain a definite result, either z-spin up or z-spin down, with certainty.
-However, quantum mechanics and experiments tell us that after Alice's measurement, if Bob (or the identical Bob+ or Bob-) measures the spin of particle b, he will obtain z-spin up or z-spin down with probability 1/2.
-Moreover, quantum mechanics and experiments in principle permit that Bob can measure the whole entangled superposition of Alice and particles a and b, such as the interference between its two branches.
-By contrast, if Bob branches and each of his copies is in one of Alice's copies' worlds, then each of Bob's copies cannot measure the whole entangled superposition of Alice.
+According to the view of global branching, after Alice's measurement, Bob will branch into two copies, Bob+ (in Alice-'s world) and Bob- (in Alice+'s world), and if each of them measures the spin of particle b, he will obtain a definite result, either z-spin up or z-spin down, with certainty.
+By contrast, quantum mechanics predicts that after Alice's measurement, if Bob measures the spin of particle b, he will obtain z-spin up or z-spin down with probability 1/2.
+This is the Born rule.
+Then, MWI with global branching needs to explain why experiments seem to indicate that Bob's spin-up or spin-down result has a probability of 1/2 or why experimental results seem to satisfy the Born rule as predicted by quantum mechanics.
+However, it is arguable that the view of global branching has no resources to solve this probability problem of MWI quantitatively, since once Bob branches, in each world of Bob+ and Bob-, the quantum state no longer has an amplitude $1/\sqrt{2}$ or $\alpha$ that determines the probability 1/2 or $|\alpha|^2$ (see (4)).